leloykun/leloykun.github.io/content/ponder/steepest-descent-crit-bz/index.md

 ### 3.2.
 Convergence bound with weight decay

-Before we derive the convergence bound for steepest descent with Nesterov momentum and weight decay, we make the following assumption to avoid the pathological case where the weight decay term (almost) perfectly cancels out the descent direction, stalling convergence.
+Before we derive the convergence bound for steepest descent with Nesterov momentum and weight decay, we make the following assumption to avoid the pathological case where the weight decay term perfectly cancels out the descent direction, stalling convergence.
 Without this assumption, we can only guarantee convergence to a neighborhood around a stationary point and we will need other techniques to guarantee convergence to the stationary point itself.

 > **Assumption 13 (Imperfect anti-alignment between $C_t$ and $W_t$).** There exists $0 \leq \rho < 1$ such that for all $t \geq 0$,
 $$\begin{equation}